Student Research Journal

 Dr. Montgomery is an Assistant Professor of Biology.
 His research focuses on the evolutionary ecology of plant reproduction and plant pollinator interactions.
 He is currently focused on the partitioning of pollinators among different species of Silene, a genus of wildflowers with a wide array of floral traits and multiple pollination syndromes.
 Dr. Montgomery is also interested in delayed self-pollination as a mechanism that allows for cross pollinations while also providing reproductive assurance.
 His longer term research interests include competition for pollination between different species and mechanisms for the maintenance of cytoplasmic male sterility (CMS) as well as repercussions of CMS for the maintenance of genetic diversity.
 He has been working with the Spartanburg Trees Coalition to work toward the eradication of Kudzu in the natural area on the USC Upstate Campus and is the de facto curator of the Upstate Herbarium.
 He has published his work in several journals, including the following: Biological Invasions, Oecologia, Annals of Botany,American Midland Naturalist, Oikos, and Botany.

-Current and past volumes of the Journal will be accessible from this page.
-The Journal is available in both hard copy and PDF electronic format.
+Current and past volumes of the Journal are available in both hard copy and PDF electronic format.
 The electronic versions of the Journal volumes can be accessed by clicking on the desired cover below.
 To obtain a hard copy version of the Journal, please contact:

 Dr. Melissa Pilgrim, Editor-in-Chief